ValkyRiver/upgrademod/README.md

 • Blinds: all blinds except for The Ox

-• Modified descriptions of items
+• The description of some items have not been changed yet

 • Custom items used for upgrading elements from the game during a run